-- Brine your turkey for great flavor.
-And you don’t have to put tons of butter inside and out.
-Try a mixture of olive oil and herbs above and below the skin instead.
+Brine your turkey for great flavor.
+You don’t have to put tons of butter inside and out.
+Instead, try a mixture of olive oil and herbs above and below the skin.

-- Make your table decor edible.
-A bell pepper can be cut and stuffed with salad greens to make a nice decor and edible salad, or stuff a small roasted squash with berries and add some leaves of sage.
+Make your table decor edible.
+A bell pepper can be cut and stuffed with salad greens to make a nice decor and edible salad, or stuff a small roasted squash with berries and add sage leaves.

-- Struggling with a pomegranate?
+Does your recipe call for pomegranate?
 The secret is to quarter the fruit and then put it in water as you peel it apart.
-The seeds will float to the top for easy gathering.
+The seeds float to the top for easy gathering.

-- Gravy is about how you build it.
+Gravy is all about how you build it.
 Use all the flavor from drippings so you’re not having to add extra fat.
 (But if you do need extra fat, Wallwork uses canola oil rather than olive oil because the flavor doesn’t need to be in the oil in this case.)
-Wallwork even uses his extra cooked veggies, adds the flour to the base, then adds the liquid.
-He leaves the veggies in for a chunky gravy, or strains them out.
+Wallwork uses his extra cooked veggies, adds flour to the base, and then adds liquid.
+He leaves the veggies in for a chunky gravy and strains them out for a smoother gravy.
 Think 1:1 fat to flour to make a rue, then add 4 to 5 cups of liquid.

-- Wallwork said he always conducts a “test run” with any new substitute to make sure it works before relying on it.
+Wallwork said he always conducts a “test run” when using any new substitute to make sure it works before relying on it.

-During the recent event, Wallwork helped alter and prepare traditional Thanksgiving meals to be a bit more nutritious.
-He noted that the changes to the traditional recipes were to main dishes, not desserts.
+While preparing traditional Thanksgiving meals to be a bit more nutritious, Wallwork noted that changes to the traditional recipes were to main dishes, not desserts.

 “Desserts are so good the way they are, so enjoy them just the way they are — just take a smaller portion,” said Julie Adams, manager of volunteer services at Longs Peak Hospital.

-Julie helps manage the different classes hosted at LPH through its Aspen Club, a program that provides health education, screenings, hospital discounts and social opportunities to residents ages 50-plus through a free membership and access to events in Longmont as well as Fort Collins, Loveland, and Greeley.
+Julie helps manage classes hosted at LPH through the Aspen Club, a program that provides health education, screenings, hospital discounts and social opportunities to residents ages 50-plus.
+A free membership allows access to events in Longmont, Fort Collins, Loveland and Greeley.